Skip to main content

 • Renal colic if pregnant or female younger than 35 years old and uncomplicated renal colic i.e. CT KUB and radiation warranted if history of stones or solitary kidney or presents with haematuria +/or fever

-• Pyelonephritis where presentation with fever (higher than 38 degrees), pyuria on microscopy, loin pain or tenderness, +/- lower UTI symptoms and one of o not responding to antibiotics after 72 hours and abscess development is a consideration o flank pain that does not improve within 24 hours of IV or 48 hours of oral antibiotics (consider CT KUB instead of renal US to look for stones)
+• flank pain that does not improve within 24 hours of IV or 48 hours of oral antibiotics (consider CT KUB instead of renal US to look for stones)

-• Acute renal function deterioration - acute increase of the serum creatinine level from baseline of more than 50 micromol/l in 7 days or more than 25 micromol/L in 2 days - Discussion with secondary care specialist or primary care radiology liaison recommended
+• Acute renal function deterioration - acute increase of the serum creatinine level from baseline of more than 50 micromol/L in 7 days or more than 25 micromol/L in 2 days - Discussion with secondary care specialist or primary care radiology liaison recommended

 • Secondary care clinician or Primary Care Radiology Liaison or radiologist advises referral for acute ultrasound renal